Mikhail22/drag-scroll--autohotkey/README.md

 ### Installation
 Firstly, you need Autohotkey (v1.1.27+) installed on your PC.
 The easiest option is to download the .exe installer from the offical site: [www.autohotkey.com](https://www.autohotkey.com)

-Once you have installed Autohotkey, `.ahk` files can be run directly in explorer.
+Once you have installed Autohotkey, ".ahk" files can be run directly in explorer.

 Download and put these 3 files in some local folder together: